cjvandijk/predict_machine_failure/README.md

 ### Spin up the containers

-1. Docker must be installed and the daemon running on the host or cloud machine.
+1. Docker must be installed, and the daemon must be running on the host or cloud machine.
 1. Fork or clone this repository into your local machine or into a cloud virtual machine, such as AWS EC2.
 It contains data, code, docker config needed.
 1. `cd` to the project folder you just created
 1. `docker-compose build && docker-compose up`